28 Sep 2019 in Match Reports

 Farsley hit back with an aerial chance of their own midway through the first half and the Nash had Kai Calderbank-Park to thank for keeping the score goalless as he reacted quickly to claw away Nathan Cartman's close range header.

 The penalty arrived just after the half hour mark and was the result of terrific closing down from Halls to win the ball back in midfield.
-He found Trickett-Smith who fed through Saunders in the box who had his legs taken from him by Adam Clayton.
+He found Trickett-Smith who fed through Saunders in the box and he had his legs taken from him by Adam Clayton.

 Saunders went hard and firm to the keeper's left but Trenerry got a strong fist to the shot and then denied Nicky Wroe from the rebound.